moq-wg/moq-transport/draft-lcurley-moq-transport.md

 : A QUIC endpoint receiving media over the network.
 This could be a consumer or a relay.

+Endpoint:

+: The original producer or the final consumer in a transmission chain.

+Group:

+: A temporal sequence of objects.
+A group represents a subscription point in a track.
+The media data within the group must not depend on the data in any other groups.

+Object:

+: An object is an addressable unit whose payload is a sequence of bytes.
+Objects form the base element in the MoQTransport model.

 Producer:

 : A QUIC endpoint sending media over the network.
 This could be a producer or a relay.